halcyonnouveau/roux/README.md

 ## Blocking Client

-You can use a blocking (synchronous) API instead of tokio by enabling the `blocking` feature:
+You can use a blocking (synchronous) API instead of tokio by enabling the `blocking` feature.

 ```toml
 [dependencies]